Marc Dutroux: Dutroux's testimony

-Dutroux claimed that he was a low dog in a powerful pedophile network.
+Dutroux claimed that he was a low ranking member in a powerful pedophile network.
 He further claimed that Michel Nihoul was the organizer of their abductions.
 While admitting some abductions, he denied being a murderer, although he had earlier confessed to killing Weinstein.
 He said that he did torture and abuse all of the girls but denied killing any of them until the very end.
 Dutroux further denied kidnapping, raping and murdering Julie Lejeune and Mélissa Russo.
-He, however, admitted to incarcerating them at one of his houses.
+However, he admitted to incarcerating them at one of his houses.
 In the case of Lejeune and Russo, Dutroux also claimed that he had "protected them from a powerful and sinister child sex ring."
 His testimony that he never raped Lejeune and Russo was somewhat supported by examinations by psychiatrists in 1996, which stated that Dutroux did not fit the paedophile profile.
 He was not attracted to children, but he might have chosen to abduct younger victims because they were easier to manipulate and control.
 Dutroux admitted to the abduction and rape of the other girls.
 He also admitted to burying his accomplice, Bernard Weinstein, alive for "letting the girls die."
 Dutroux further said that two unidentified policemen had taken part with him in the kidnapping of An Marchal and Eefje Lambrecks.
 He boasted about having built the dungeon in which Marchal and Lambrecks were held for a while.
 He said: "I wanted to create a hiding place to spare them from being sent to a prostitution ring."
 Dutroux admitted to raping Lambrecks.
 He said that Weinstein had raped Marchal.
 He also admitted to drugging both of them.
 Dutroux also admitted that he kidnapped Sabine Dardenne and raped her.
 He admitted to kidnapping and raping Laetitia Delhez but not handing them over to Nihoul "to spare them the fate of An and Eefje."
 Dutroux's lawyer, Xavier Magnee, repeatedly said that the prosecution never followed up on evidence of a network surrounding Dutroux.